We Asked a Copyright Expert Whether Hugo Boss Ripped Off The xx

-“Intro” isn’t exactly a rare choice for a commercial, and it’s been used for some sort of teary-eyed, big reveal montage in every quasi-emotional reality show that has aired since 2009.
+“Intro” isn’t exactly a rare choice for an advert, and has been used for some sort of teary-eyed, ‘big reveal’ montage in every quasi-emotional reality show that has aired since 2009.
 But judging by tweets from Young Turks, The xx’s label, it seems like they weren’t exactly consulted on this.

 Videos by VICE

-Tuesday afternoon, the original Hugo Boss commercial disappeared from YouTub, replaced by the dreaded notice that the video is under copyright claim from the UMPI (Universal Music Publishing International Ltd)—although you can still hear it here.
+Yesterday afternoon, the original Hugo Boss commercial has disappeared from YouTube; replaced by the dreaded notice that the video is under copyright claim from the UMPI (Universal Music Publishing International Ltd) – although you can still hear it here.
 So, what exactly were Hugo Boss thinking?
-We put that question and more to Chris Cooke, a man who has been writing about music copyright since the late 90s on cases like Napster, Kazaa and Pirate Bay.
-Cooke co-founded CMU and has been a consultant for Sony, Orange, the Virgin Group, and many more.
+We put that question and more to Chris Cooke: a man who has been writing about music copyright since the late 90s on cases like Napster, Kazaa and Pirate Bay, co-founded CMU and has been a consultant for Sony, Orange, the Virgin Group and many more.

 What have you made of this debacle between The xx and Hugo Boss?